Niklan/niklan/README.md

 I'm a freelance web developer who uses Drupal as primary tool.

-I have the blog where I share some of my knoweldge and thougs https://niklan.net/ (in Russian).
+I have the blog where I share some of my knoweldge and thoughts https://niklan.net/ (in Russian).

 - 🔭 I’m currently working on my pet-project [Druki](https://github.com/Druki-ru) — Drupal Encylopedia.